-About 80 of us live at Friends House, the Quaker-based senior living center, here in Santa Rosa, California.
+About 80 of us live in this senior residence.
 I, at 87, am a bit older than some, our ages ranging from mid-sixties to ninety-nine.
-Most of us are women, but several couples live here as well as a few single men.
+Most of us are women, with several couples living here as well as a few single men.
 I look to see what we have in common, why this particular group shares this address.
 If a guest wanders along the path and stops to ask if I know her friend, she might say, “Her name is Mary and she has short grey hair.”
 As I write this, I can think of three Marys and they all have short grey hair.
 Actually, Mary or not, most of us have short grey hair.
 Surely there is something more we have in common.

 Joanie is a peppy little lady of almost 89 who has lived at Friends house for over three years.
 Last week, her visiting daughter asked me if I like living here and I told her, “Yes, and even though I miss my friends in Santa Cruz County, I enjoy new friendships here.
 I’m still trying to figure out what makes this group unique.”